 Bjoern Hartmann is associate professor of electrical engineering and computer sciences and the faculty director of the Jacobs Institute for Design Innovation.
 Professor Hartmann has worked with companies such as Google, Microsoft, IDEO, Autodesk, Adobe, and Pixar on projects in IoT and interactive technologies.

-Register for the program here.
+The next dates for this program are TBA; please check back or sign up for our mailing list to be the first to hear when the program will next be offered.
 For questions or information about other executive education offerings at the Jacobs Institute, please contact Emily Rice, director of programs and operations for the institute.